YamiHeike/Pacman/README.md

 </ul>

-I was awarded <bold>maximum score of 20/20</bold> as I managed to meet all of the requirements without using any of the forbidden functionalities and technologies in a very limited time.
+I was awarded <strong>maximum score of 20/20</strong> as I managed to meet all of the requirements without using any of the forbidden functionalities and technologies in a very limited time.
 It was a main purpose of this task.